The Thousand Eyes of Dr. Mabuse

-The Thousand Eyes of Dr. Mabuse (German Die 1000 Augen des Dr. Mabuse) is a 1960 black-and-white crime thriller film directed by Fritz Lang in his final film.
-A West German/French/Italian international co-production, it starred Peter van Eyck, Dawn Addams and Gert Fröbe.
-The film made use of the character Dr. Mabuse, who had appeared in earlier films by Lang in 1922 and 1933.
-The Thousand Eyes of Dr. Mabuse spawned a film series of German Mabuse films that were released over the following years to compete with Rialto Film's Krimi films.
+The Thousand Eyes of Dr. Mabuse (Die 1000 Augen des Dr. Mabuse) is a 1960 crime thriller film directed by Fritz Lang.
+It is a sequel to Lang's 1933 film The Testament of Dr. Mabuse, and the third film directed by Lang to feature Norbert Jacques' fictional criminal mastermind Dr. Mabuse.
+It stars Wolfgang Preiss in the title role, along with Dawn Addams, Peter van Eyck, Gert Fröbe, Werner Peters, and Andrea Checchi.
+The screenplay is based on the novel Mr. Tot Buys A Thousand Eyes by Jan Fethke.

+The film was Lang's final directorial work before his death in 1976.
+It was an international co-production between West German, Italian, and French studios.
+Distributed by Prisma Filmverleih, it spawned a series of Mabuse films that were released over the following years to compete with Rialto Film's Krimi films.

 Plot

 A reporter is killed in his car on his way to work.
 Inspector Kras gets a call from his informant Peter Cornelius, a blind fortuneteller, who had a vision of the crime but not the perpetrator.
 Meanwhile, Henry Travers, a rich American industrialist, checks into the Luxor Hotel, which was outfitted by the Nazis during World War II to spy on people in every room.
 He becomes involved with Marian Menil, who is being threatened by her evil club-footed husband.
 Hieronymus B. Mistelzweig, purportedly an insurance salesman, is also a guest in the hotel and always seems to be lurking about.
 These disparate characters eventually get together to solve what appears to be the re-emergence of the long-dead Dr. Mabuse.